Can you confidently say that you are in full compliance with the new regulations?

-The problem is that most employers don’t actually understand how to undergo the transition, what to do with their old MSDS, what each of the new SDS sections really include or how to train their employees on the new requirements of the hazardous chemical (HazCom) regulations.
+Most employers struggled with how to undergo the transition, what to do with their old MSDS, what each of the new SDS sections really include or how to train their employees on the new requirements of the hazardous chemical (HazCom) regulations.

 Providing practical guidance on why and how to successfully implement the new SDS format in your organization is what this highly informative webinar is all about.